Rates glossary

 Targeted rate based on capital value

-From 1 July 2024 a portion of the rates is allocated amongst ratepayers on the basis of the capital value of each property.
-The intention is to progressively increase this portion over the next 3 years and to reduce the portion based on the land value.
+Since 1 July 2024, a portion of the rates is allocated amongst ratepayers on the basis of the capital value of each property.
+This portion has been progressively increased over three years, and the portion based on the land value has been reduced.

 This targeted rate is charged to all ratepayers.
 Differentials apply depending on property use, in the same way as the general rate.